About WRI

 Wildlife inclusion in the veterinary curriculum

-The combination of circumstances demands the establishment of a self-sustaining dedicated Wildlife Rehabilitation and Teaching Hospital in order to offer Irish wildlife and Irish people the opportunity to mutually benefit from a solution to this currently unsustainable situation.
+The combination of circumstances demands the establishment of a self-sustaining Wildlife Hospital in order to offer Irish wildlife and Irish society the opportunity to mutually benefit from a solution to this currently unsustainable situation.